 - Dell lets you build your own laptop.

-- IKEA lets you build your own dining chair.
+- IKEA lets you plan and design your own rooms.

 The concept of customization was designed just a few decades ago, but today prominent companies are using it to meet customer demand while growing their profit margins.
 Sure, these examples are very advanced product configurators, but they showcase the importance of offering customization.